Life (video games)

-A generic character has a total of three lives, indicated as light-blue orbs.
-The character has currently lost 3.5 out of 11 health points – losing all would cost a life.
+An example of a life system.
+The character has a total of three lives, indicated as light-blue orbs, and has currently lost 3.5 out of 11 hit points, indicated as red hearts – losing all would cost a life.

 In video games, a life is a play-turn that a player character has, defined as the period between start and end of play.
 Lives refer to a finite number of tries before the game ends with a game over.
 Sometimes the euphemisms chance, try, rest and continue are used, particularly in all-ages games, to avoid the morbid insinuation of losing one's "life".
 Generally, if the player loses all their health, they lose a life.
 Losing all lives usually grants the player character "game over", forcing them to either restart or stop playing.

 The number of lives a player is granted varies per game type.
 A finite number of lives became a common feature in arcade games and action games during the 1980s, and mechanics such as checkpoints and power-ups made the managing of lives a more strategic experience for players over time.
 Lives give novice players more chances to learn the mechanics of a video game, while allowing more advanced players to take more risks.